 Interestingly, juvenile Little Blue Herons are completely WHITE and look entirely different than adults!
 It’s thought that these birds adapted this white plumage so they can be tolerated by Snowy Egrets, which catch more fish.
 Hanging out with large flocks of white herons also helps avoid predators. 🙂

 #11.
 Band-tailed Pigeon

 - A large dove with grayish wings and back.
 Underparts are purple-gray.

 - Look for a white bar on the back of their neck, which sits above a patch of greenish iridescent feathers.
 This feature should help you distinguish this dove from a Rock Pigeon.

 If you see one Band-tailed Pigeon, you should expect to see many more!
 This is because these doves spend most of their time traveling in large groups, which can include hundreds of birds.

-Naturally, look for these purple doves in Texas in mature coniferous or mixed forests.
+Naturally, look for these purple doves in western Texas in mature coniferous or mixed forests.
 But they have adapted well to people and can be found in wooded suburban areas visiting backyard bird feeders.
 In addition to seeds, these doves also eat a lot of berries and fruit!

 Band-tailed Pigeon Range Map